Sleeper85/esphome-jk-bms-can/README.md

 > [!CAUTION]
 > There is a black screen issue with `Atom S3` when you compile YamBMS with ESPHome `2024.8.0` and above.
 Until this bug is fixed it is necessary to compile with ESPHome `2024.7.3` (this only concerns Atom S3).

+> [!TIP]
+> If compiling the source code is too difficult for you, I can provide you a `custom firmware` that is easy to install from a web page.
+You can [contact me privately](https://diysolarforum.com/direct-messages/add?to=Sleeper85) on the DIY solar forum.

 | ESPHome application to monitor BMS and communicate with inverters<br>supporting CAN bus protocol compatible with Pylontech, GoodWe, SMA,<br>Victron or Luxpower (EG4). | <a href="https://www.buymeacoffee.com/Sleeper85" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a> |
 | :--- | --- |
 | **Note: Pylontech uses 15S/48V and many others uses 16S/51.2V !**<br><br>Other battery profiles that utilise the **`PYLON`** protocol with different cell counts<br>may also work, e.g. Alpha Ess Smile, BYD Battery-Box LV Flex Lite.<br>Select the correct battery profile in the inverter to match your battery pack !<br>The **`ESP32`** communicates with the BMS using the **`BLE / UART / RS485`**<br>protocol and then sends the CAN bus data to the inverter via the<br>[CAN bus transceiver](documents/README/Supported_devices.md#supported-can-bus-transceiver). | <a href="https://www.buymeacoffee.com/Sleeper85" target="_blank"><img src="images/BMC_QR.png" alt="Buy Me A Coffee" style="height: 217px !important;width: 217px !important;" ></a> |